PowerShell/PowerShell/docs/cmdlet-example/command-line-simple-example.md

    ```

 If the command worked, congratulations!
 You're system was probably updated to
 .NET Framework 4.7.1.
-Otherwise, this error indicates that the `mymodule.dll` assembly
+Otherwise, this error indicates that the `MyModule.dll` assembly
 can't find the `netstandard.dll` "implementation" assembly for the version of the
 .NET Framework that Windows PowerShell is using.